-The Outagamie County Master Gardener Executive Board meets at 5:30 p.m.on the first Thursday of each month at the UW-Extension, 3365 W. Brewster, Appleton.
+The Outagamie County Master Gardener Executive Board meets on the first Thursday of each month at the 3365 W. Brewster, Appleton.
 The board meets to consider input from members and to finalize the agenda for the general meeting.
-For more information, contact Steve Schultz via email at firstname.lastname@example.org or call the UW-Extension at 920-832-5119.

-The Education Committee plans and implements the training programs for the Master Gardener program, working within the State and National guidelines.
+The first, Member Education, plans and implements the training programs for the Master Gardener program, working within the State and National guidelines.
 This Committee takes responsibility for planning the curriculum, recruiting instructors and speakers, and working with each new class of Master Gardener students.
-Additional tasks include the planning of workshops and seminars, acquisition of speakers for meetings and conferences, and responsibility for the resource library at the UW-Ext.

 The Communication Committee holds responsibility for the quarterly newsletter, the OCMGA website, the OCMGA Facebook page, the OCMGA blog, all mass e-mails to members, and emails to non-members about various events and fundraisers throughout our calendar year.